nataliegarcia-8/nataliegarcia-8.github.io/README.md

 # nataliegarcia-8.github.io
-## My personal site
+## My Portfolio
+Welcome to my portfolio.
+I hope you enjoy my work, and I encourage you to contact me for any inquiries about myself and the work I do.

 ## Project description

 Check out my personal site to view my projects, get to know me, and contact me.
-My site showcases my technical skills not only in my projects, but the site itself.

 ### Website Link